rsbrajat/hacktoberfest-2018/README.md

 ### Rafael Dantas

 - Student of Computer Science at the Federal University of Campina Grande (UFCG).

+### Rajat Singh
+- Student of Computer Science at KIET.

 ### Rachit Manchanda